byu-cs324/byu-cs324/01a-hw-private-repo-mirror/README.md

  1. Commit any local changes that you've made (i.e., in your own development):

+    (Replace "..." with the names of any files or directories that have changes.)

     ```bash
     git commit ...
     ```

-    (replace "..." with the names of any files or directories that have changes)
  2. Push out your local commits to your repository:

     ```bash